fucusy/txs-auto-signin/README.md

 **the phantomjs binary on official website does not work, you can download  phantomjs from [github](https://github.com/eugene1g/phantomjs/releases)**

-- linux module libicu, you can install it by `sudo yum install libicu`
 ## usage

 if you are already login: